 Also home to one of the three main beaches, Zurriola, the Promenade is a favourite hangout.
 With bigger, crashing waves, this coastline attracts the surfers in search of more powerful waves, and strollers eager to watch those catch them… or take on some lessons.

-San Sebastian may be compact city, delicately surrounded by mountains and the sea, but with centuries-old tradition, world-renowned gastronomy, architecture and artistry on every street and tucked away corner, it really is a big capital of culture.
+San Sebastian may be a compact city, delicately surrounded by mountains and the sea, but with a centuries-old tradition, world-renowned gastronomy, architecture and artistry on every street and tucked away corner, it really is a big capital of culture.

-Things To Know About San Sebastian:
+Things To Know About San Sebastian

 - The San Sebastian card for €25 for public transport us and discounts in museums, stores and restaurants